marre/st1-serverless-ts/readme.md

 ## Serverless st1 petrol price thingy

-St1 petrol stations in Sweden has been tweeting real time price changes since 2014.
-This project polls twitter and stores all St1 tweets into a mongo database.
-The project also provides a simple HTTP API that publishes historic prices for any St1 petrol station.
+St1 petrol stations in Sweden is tweeting petrol price changes in real time since 2014.
+This project polls these price changes and stores them into a mongo database.
+The project also provides a simple HTTP API that makes it possible to retrieve historic prices for any St1 petrol station.

+This is actually v2 of this project, the original project was written in python and deployed to heroku (https://st1price.herokuapp.com).
+This remake is my way of learning more about serverless, typescript, mongo and modern web frontends.

 TODO:
- * Setup CI/CD with travis
  * Automate the update of the cachefile
- * A webapp that acutally displays the data
+ * A webapp that graphs the data
  * Swagger file for the API
  * Visualise test coverage
- * Use cloudflare CDN for caching petrol prices?
+ * Use cloudflare CDN for caching petrol prices
- * HTTPS

 ## Init cachefile